11.1 The atmospheric boundary layer is your home.

 The surface forms a boundary for the atmosphere and is actually responsible for the existence of the planetary boundary layer.

-The surface influences the atmosphere in three main ways:
+The surface influences the atmosphere in four main ways:

 - sensible heat flux

 - momentum flux, also called frictional or turbulent drag (see section 10.10)

 The water vapor that is in the air came from the evaporation of liquid water or sublimation of ice in or on the surface.
 Once that water vapor is in the atmosphere, it can condense, thus providing energy that heats the air and creates buoyant energy, as you learned in Lesson 3.